cds-snc/digital-canada-ca/content/en/blog/posts/understanding-and-designing-for-changing-mindsets-during-a-global-pandemic.md

 ---
 layout: blog
 title: Understanding and designing for changing mindsets during a global pandemic
+description: >-
-description: COVID Alert helps inform people about possible exposures to COVID-19 in order to limit its spread.
+  COVID Alert helps inform people about possible exposures to COVID-19 in order to limit its spread.
 But in this uncertain time, the question becomes, how do we design for needs that are constantly changing?
-author: "Jeana Frost, Design Research and Brian Hendrick, Service Design "
+author: 'Jeana Frost, Design Research and Brian Hendrick, Service Design '
 date: 2020-12-02T15:05:58.424Z
 image: /img/cds/blog-banner-mindsets.jpg
-image-alt: "Four people ranging in emotions from happiness to reluctance.  "
+image-alt: 'Four people ranging in emotions from happiness to reluctance.  '
 translationKey: mindsets-covidalert
-thumb: ""
+thumb: /img/cds/thumbnails/blog-banner-mindsets.jpg
-processed: ""
+processed: 1606924351789
 ---
 It’s December 2020.
 When thinking about the last nine months of the pandemic, our lives before COVID-19 feel distant.
 Our concerns at the beginning of the crisis barely resemble how we’re feeling now.
 Our fears and anxieties about the well-being of our children, the health of our older relatives, the security of our livelihoods, or whether just going outside is worth the risk, change day-to-day depending on the state of the world.

 We started building the COVID Alert app a few months into this time of uncertainty.
-As designers and researchers at the Canadian Digital Service (CDS), we’re building this service so it \[meets the needs of as many Canadians as possible](<https://digital.canada.ca/2020/10/02/building-an-effective-exposure-notification-service-like-covid-alert/>).
-But in this unprecedented time, the question becomes, \*\*how do we design for needs when they are constantly changing?\*\*
+As designers and researchers at the Canadian Digital Service (CDS), we’re building this service so it [meets the needs of as many Canadians as possible](<https://digital.canada.ca/2020/10/02/building-an-effective-exposure-notification-service-like-covid-alert/>).
+But in this unprecedented time, the question becomes, **how do we design for needs when they are constantly changing?**

 Even before COVID-19, we had struggled with some design research methods, such as personas, because they tended to reduce peoples’ dynamic experiences to one static representation.
 In this moment in particular, we needed a way to understand the spectrum of emotions, attitudes, and experiences of Canadians while acknowledging that people’s perspectives can change based on their day-to-day circumstances.
 In that search, we found a methodology new to most of us: mindsets.